frontendbabel/frontendbabel.github.com/src/documents/articles/css-tricks-by-wargaming/index.html.md

 ---
 Our development department has a very nice tradition.
 Every 2 weeks we hold Naked Friday; this is a little conference where we share interesting knowledge gotten during our work.
-As a result, we have a lot of such information by now and so we decided to publish them.
+As a result, we have a lot of such information by now and so we decided to publish it.

 Thus, let me introduce a set of fascinating CSS and HTML tricks, which we hope are not yet well-known.
 We will be happy if everyone learn something new!